ktorio/ktor-documentation/topics/http-client_engines.md

 ## Add an engine dependency {id="dependencies"}

 Apart from the [ktor-client-core](client-dependencies.md) artifact, the Ktor client requires adding a specific dependency for each engine.
-For each of the supported platform, you can see the available engines and required dependencies in a corresponding section:
+For each of the supported platforms, you can see the available engines and required dependencies in a corresponding section:
 * [JVM](#jvm)
 * [JVM and Android](#jvm-android)
 * [JavaScript](#js)